 DOC6.4.2 A System of warnings will be contained within the load reduction arrangements to give notice, wherever practical, of impending implementation.

-DOC6.4.3 The DNO will arrange to have available within the DNO’s Distribution System four stages of Demand Control
+DOC6.4.3 The DNO will arrange to have available within the DNO’s Distribution System four or five stages of Demand Control.

+Where four stages are made available they shall comprise four Demand disconnection stages each of which can be reasonably be expected to deliver between four and six percent Demand reduction.

+Where five stages are made available they shall comprise:

+two voltage reduction stages of between 2 and 4 percent, each of which can reasonably be expected to deliver around 1.5 percent Demand reduction; and

+three Demand disconnection stages, each of which can reasonably be expected to deliver between four and six percent Demand reduction.

+As stated in DOC6.1.3, protection where technically feasible, may be given in relation to those Demand disconnection stages referred to in DOC6.4.3, although, even in these situations protection cannot be guaranteed.

-in integral multiples of between four and six per cent.
-These stages may include the use of Voltage Reduction and/or other forms of Demand Control determined by the DNO.DOC6.4.4 The groups will be arranged so that disconnection can take place uniformly across the DNO’s Distribution System, and as far as practicable uniformly between Grid Supply Points.
+DOC6.4.4 The groups will be arranged so that disconnection can take place uniformly across the DNO’s Distribution System, and as far as practicable uniformly between Grid Supply Points.

 DOC6.4.5 The DNO will arrange to have available a scheme to implement a further four 5% stages of Demand Control upon receipt of a suitable warning from NGESO which will be issued by 1600 hrs on the previous day.